-The Barbican Centre was opened by HM The Queen on 3 March 1982.
-The Barbican's architects were able to work on a new site, utilising the ground that was destroyed by the Blitz in World War Two.
+After the Barbican site was destroyed by the blitz in World War Two, Queen Elizabeth II officially opened the renovated Barbican Centre on 3 Mar.
+1982.
 The Barbican Centre contains a concert hall, two theatres, three cinemas, two art galleries, a public lending library and conversatory.